LightFunnels/apps-boilerplate/README.md

 10. run: yarn start # to run the server
 11. the backend will be accessible on : http://localhost:9001/

+Important!!
+in the root directory:
+run: yarn # must be YARN !!! and it won't work with npm.

 To start the front: /front folder
 1. copy .env.example to .env
 2. set the backend url endpoint, default to http://localhost:9001/
-3. run: yarn install # must be YARN !!! and it won't work with npm.
 4. run: yarn watch # to run webpack and serve the front
 5. run: yarn relay --watch # to generate relay artifacts needed for the app
 6. the front will be accessible on: http://localhost:9002/